General measurements with limited resources and their application to quantum unambiguous state discrimination: Measuring with limited resources

-Remaining question now is, whether there is a simple and efficient realization.
-In this part we shall show that using one ancillary qubit, we can represent any two-outcome measurement $\B=\{B,\id-B\}$ as a rotation of original system to the basis of $B$, followed by a controlled unitary with the ancillary qubit as the target, and finalized by measurement of ancillary qubit and rotation of the system back.
+Remaining question now is, whether there is a simple and an efficient realization to an arbitrary binary measurement.
+In this part, we shall show that using one ancillary qubit, we can represent any two-outcome measurement $\B=\{B,\id-B\}$ as a rotation of the original system to the eigenbasis of $B$, followed by a controlled unitary with the ancillary qubit as the target, and finalized by a measurement on the ancillary qubit and rotation of the system back.
+We will further assume that the successful measurement outcome in the $\B$ measurement is 1 while the outcome 0 corresponds to the effect $\id-B$.

-The reasoning is following.
-Let us start with a general coupling construction as in Fig.~\ref{fig:generalconstruction}, where the original state is coupled to an ancillary state which is measured afterwards.
-A reasonable simplifications (both mathematically and technically) are that the ancillary qubit is prepared in state $\ket{0}$ and the its measurement is in standard ($z$) basis.
-This setup, if substituted to Eq.~(\ref{eq:instrument}), requires following conditions to hold:
+Let us present a detailed description.
+We start with a general coupling construction as in Fig.~\ref{fig:generalconstruction}a, where the original state (Hilbert space $\mathcal H_1$) is coupled to an ancillary single-qubit state (Hilbert space $\mathcal H_2$), which is measured afterward.
+Without loss of generality, we assume that the ancillary qubit is prepared in the state $\ket{0}$ and its measurement is in the computational ($z$) basis.
+In fact, this is compatible with the default settings of most contemporary quantum computers.
+This construction gives us the following conditions for $U$ acting on $\mathcal H_1\otimes\mathcal H_2$; for the two outcome cases (producing either state $\tilde\rho_1$ or $\tilde\rho_0$) we have:

-where we explicitly used indices marking the original system (1) and the ancillary qubit (2) where necessary.
-Requiring this to hold for all $\rho$, we have conditions for $U$:
+where we explicitly use indexing marking the original system (1) and the ancillary qubit (2) where necessary.
+These two equations are, in particular, implied\footnote{We do not study general conditions as we are satisfied with any solution.} by the following conditions:

+For the moment we leave open the question whether for each $B$ it is possible to construct a unitary $U$ satisfying these conditions.

-Since $B$ is an effect, it can be diagonalized by a unitary transformation, let us say $U_B$.
+Since $B$ is an effect, it can be diagonalized (in the computational basis) by a unitary transformation we denote $U_B$.
 This unitary diagonalizes at the same time both $B^{1/2}$ and $(\id-B)^{1/2}$.
-By emphasizing the diagonal form by $\mathcal D$, we have
+By emphasizing the diagonal form by the corresponding lower index, we have